A link to reset your password has been sent to your email

 Enjoy your last breakfast together in the hotel and then drive to the airport in Salta.
 Ampascachi is happy that you have chosen them for your once-in-a-lifetime adventure, thank you very much!

-Topography varies a lot, you'll find hills, mountains, pampas, and flat land.
-Ride on horse trails, cross rivers, and dry river beds with big sandy beaches.
-The special gait of the Peruvian Paso horses allows riding comfortably at an average velocity of 10 to 12 kilometers per hour.
-Whenever the guides think it is suitable, you can gallop.
+Topography varies a lot, you find hills, mountains, pampas, and flat land.
+You ride on horse trails, cross rivers, and dry river beds with big sandy beaches.
+The special gait of the Peruvian Paso horses allows you to ride comfortably at an average velocity of 10 to 12 km/h.
+Whenever the guides think it is suitable, you can ride in the gallop.

-Ride through mountains, canyons, and flat land on horse trails, cross rivers, and brooks e.g. the vast and dry river bed of the Calchaqui River.
-The special gait of the Peruvian Paso horses allows riding comfortably at an average velocity of 10 to 12 kilometers per hour.
-Whenever the guides think it is suitable, you can gallop.
+You ride through mountains, canyons, and flat land on horse trails, and cross rivers, and brooks e.g. the vast and dry river bed of the Calchaqui river.
+The special gait of the Peruvian Paso horses allows you to ride comfortably at an average velocity of 10 to 12 km/h.
+Whenever the guides think it is suitable, you can ride in the gallop

 The anatomic saddle that Ampascachi uses was specifically designed to give comfort to the rider and protect the horse’s back.
 Their look is aesthetical and similar to the Argentine gaucho saddles.
 The reins and bridle are made of sole leather which is also used when getting a horse under saddle as it is light and transmits the given helps easily to the horse’s mouth.